 Raw Cow & Goat Milk

 Our dairy goats are a mixed herd of Registered Nigerian Dwarfs and Nubian/Alpine/Oberhasli crosses that we graze and browse all over the farm.
 These girls are fed a mix of alfalfa, organic dairy grain, black oil sunflower seeds, kelp, and minerals at milking, and eat pasture, browse or our hay for the rest of the day depending on the time of year.
 Their milk is surprisingly delicious even to me, a sworn cow dairy lover.
 Though goats are the most impish and tricky of the ruminants, they are a good match for a group of excited and rambunctious children, so they fit in well around here.
-We typically milk them seasonally from April to December.
+We are working to extend our goat milking to year round, so if all goes well, you should find it in the farmstand any time.

 Again the herd is grass fed and grass finished only.
 We never feed grain intentionally (the time in 2017 when the cows broke into the barn and tore into 250 lbs of chicken feed is another story…) We are told there is a lot of Qi (chi) in our beef, though we’re not sure how to measure that exactly.
 What we do know is that we do our best to raise the most contented, healthy animals possible, which includes calves nursing and learning to graze from their mothers, rotating pastures daily in the growing season, and making sure animals have shelter and access to the outdoors in all seasons.
 If you have never purchased grass-fed beef before, we recommend reading up on how to get the most out of the product.
 The animals get more exercise and are kept longer, this, combined with their roughage diet can make the meat slightly gamier and sometimes a little tougher than feed-lot beef.
 The nutrient density and vitality of the end product, along with its lack of antibiotics, hormones and other toxins are worth the trade-off.
 The best way to be a satisfied customer is to learn the ins and outs of handling and cooking grass-fed meat.